Andresa-Alves-Ribeiro/digitsign/README.md

 ## 📝 About the Project

-SuperSign is a modern web application built with Next.js that allows users to upload documents and add digital signatures.
-The platform provides a secure and user-friendly interface for document management and signing.
+SuperSign is a modern web application that I developed as part of a technical assessment.
+It's a document signature platform that allows users to upload documents and add digital signatures securely.
+The platform features a clean, intuitive interface and robust functionality for document management and signing.

 ## ✨ Features